Spirent/iTest-assets/Libraries/Test.Equipment/TestedBySpirent/di_STC/documentation/readme.txt

 Project: Spirent TestCenter Basics
-Description: Provides basic traffic quickcalls for the Spirent TestCenter session type and response maps for result and statistics views.
-Tested with STC FW version 4.75.
+Description: Provides basic traffic quickcalls for the Spirent TestCenter session type and response maps for result and statistics views
 Category: library
 Class: Tested by Spirent